Huge protest vote pushes Italy towards deadlock

 ROME A huge protest vote by Italians enraged by economic hardship and political corruption pushed the country towards deadlock after an election on Monday, with voting projections showing no coalition strong enough to form a government.

-With more than two thirds of the vote counted, the projections suggested the centre left could have a slim lead in the race for the lower house of parliament.
+With more than two thirds of the vote counted, the projections suggested the center left could have a slim lead in the race for the lower house of parliament.

 But no party or likely coalition appeared likely to be able to form a majority in the upper house or Senate, creating a deadlocked parliament - the opposite of the stable result that Italy desperately needs to tackle a deep recession, rising unemployment and a massive public debt.